23jinny/forenum/README.md

-# Forenum: Type-Safe Enums for Fortran
+# forenum: Type-Safe Enums for Fortran

 ## Quick Start & Usage Summary

-**What is Forenum?**
+**What is forenum?**
-Forenum is a small Fortran library providing a base type for creating type-safe enumerations.
-It requires a Fortran 2003 compliant compiler (or newer) and integrates seamlessly with CMake-based projects, aiming for broad compatibility while using essential modern Fortran features.
+forenum (short for "fortran enumerations") is a small Fortran library providing a base type for creating type-safe enumerations.
+It requires at least a Fortran 2003 compliant compiler and integrates seamlessly with CMake-based projects, aiming for broad compatibility while using essential modern Fortran features.

 **How to Use:**

 1.  **Add as Git Submodule:**

     In your project's root directory, run:
     ```bash
     git submodule add https://github.com/23jinny/forenum.git third_party/forenum